Are all Romance Writers Female?

 So for this Valentine’s Day, I thought I would have a look to see if that was a valid premise.
 And while there did seem to be a predominance of female writers in the romance writing world, I was surprised to learn about the male influence within the genre.

-I researched a handful and there are some fascinating stories.
+I researched a handful and there are some fascinating stories about these famous romance writers.

 Bill Spence writing as Jessica Blair